 5.12 Acknowledge that the Client has been informed and is aware of the option to complain directly to the Provider at no cost, with a further option to take matters up with the Financial Ombudsman Service or the Small Claims Court but has chosen to pursue the Claim with the Company.

-5.13 Acknowledge and agree to relinquish legal title to the full value of any and all compensation secured in the claims process by the Company and will retain part title only, specifically passing legal title of 30% (plus VAT payable at the prevailing rate) of that full value to the Company.
+5.13 Acknowledge and agree to relinquish legal title to the full value of any and all compensation secured in the claims process by the Company and will retain part title only, specifically passing legal title to the Company, of the same percentage as the fee percentage specified in paragraph 3.2 (plus VAT payable at the prevailing rate) of the full compensation value.

 5.14 Consider any offer of Compensation made by the Provider which is reasonable in accordance with the guidelines of the Financial Conduct Authority and the Financial Ombudsman, and within 28 days of receipt of an offer of Compensation, either accept the offer or notify the Company that the Client wishes to reject it.

 6.1 The Company will not be liable to the Client whether in contract or tort for indirect losses which happen as a side effect of the main loss or damage and which are not foreseeable by the Client and by the Company such as loss of profits or loss of opportunity.

 6.2 The Company’s total liability to the Client in respect of all other losses arising under or in connection with this Agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the amount of Compensation the Client is entitled to unless those losses were foreseeable by both parties when the Agreement was signed.